AFC-AI2C/Useful-IB-Container-Scripts/Build-DockerImageTree/README.md

 # Build-DockerImageTree.sh

-This script will build multiple images in parent, child, grandchild, etc order.
-It iterates through each provided project's hardening_manifest.yaml file and parses out URLs to be downloaded.
-To reduce bandwidth consumption, if files are detected within the project directory, they are not downloaded.
+This script was developed to expedite the development and testing of local images that must be IB DecSecOps Pipeline compliant.
+The script will build a single image or multiple in parent, child, grandchild, etc relationship order.
+It iterates through each project's hardening_manifest.yaml file and parses out URLs to be downloaded.
+To reduce bandwidth consumption, if files are detected to be within the project directory, they are not downloaded.
 If a test_commands.txt file is provided within the project directory, they will be executed against a container to provide a basic functionality assessment.

 ## Usage:
 - Single Image Build